 was elected Marshall.

-city officials or concerned citizens gathered, regarding the appointment
+held, wherever city officials or concerned citizens gathered,

-on each of five ballots, with the same vote -- 3
+was rejected on each of five ballots, with the same vote -- 3

 to confirm, 3 to reject.
 Another vote was cast and when the result

 was the same as the five previous ballots, the subject of a chief

 was tabled until a later date.
-Actually it was tabled off and on for the
+Actually it was tabled off and